nawalsinghfartiyal-creator/Building-Energy-Consumption-Prediction/README.md

-# Building Energy Consumption Prediction using Machine Learning
+# Building Energy Prediction and Anomaly Detection
 📌 Project Overview

 This project focuses on analyzing building energy consumption patterns and developing a complete machine learning pipeline for energy prediction and anomaly detection using the Building Data Genome Project 2 dataset.
 The study explores the relationship between energy usage, weather conditions, and time-based features to gain meaningful insights into building energy behavior.